duke8585/docker-spark-shell/README.md

 # docker interactive spark shells

-with tab complete and history replay working. usually that often does not work for those images. some jline fixes had to be included.
+with tab complete and history replay working. usually that often does not work for those images. some jline fixes had to be included. it uses official [spache/spark](https://hub.docker.com/r/apache/spark/) images as basis.

 ## usage